We are a small charity making a difference to those living with Usher Syndrome. Details of our fundraising projects are detailed below.

 2014 - 2015: The Bradley

-Not only is this project exciting because this product is truly innovative for people with Usher Syndrome as it is completely tactile, please see Molly's blog.
-Early signs are that this will be another very popular project and we are looking to help fund it in various ways.
+Not only was this project exciting as the product very innovative for people with Usher Syndrome being completely tactile, please see Molly's blog.

-The sale of our anti-bullying children's book, Frog, Froggy and Froggit, written and illustrated by Molly-Jane Watt and will help fund the project.
-This book will be published and available to purchase end of November beginning of December 2014.
+The sale of our anti-bullying children's book, Frog, Froggy and Froggit, written and illustrated by Molly-Jane Watt helped fund the project.
+This book was published and remains available to purchse via the website.

 2013 - 2014: UsherEyes

-Our next project was UsherEyes protective eyewear was funded to the Usher Community.
+UsherEyes - the funding of protective eyewear was funded to the Usher Community.
 Usher eyes are incredibly sensitive and this sensitivity varies throughout the day and differs throughout the year, hence the need to protect.

 2012 - 2013: Access to Reading